-These Maple Soy Glazed Salmon Bowls are both delicious and healthy.
-With maple syrup and soy glazed salmon, sauteed spinach and rice.
+These maple glazed salmon rice bowls are maple syrup and soy glazed salmon, with sautèed spinach and rice.

-Make it even healthier, by swapping the white rice with brown rice, other grain or cauliflower rice.
+Swap out the white rice with brown rice, another grain or cauliflower rice.

 - 1 cup jasmine or basmati rice